GoogleCloudPlatform/DataflowTemplates/v2/azure-eventhub-to-pubsub/README_Azure_Eventhub_to_PubSub.md

-Pubsub to JMS Template
+Azure Eventhub to Pubsub Template
 ---
-A streaming pipeline which inserts data from a Pubsub Subscription  and writes to JMS Broker Server(Topic/Queue).
+A pipeline to extract from Azure Event hub Server to Cloud Pub/Sub Topic.

 :memo: This is a Google-provided template!
-Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Pubsub_to_Jms).
+Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Azure_Eventhub_to_PubSub).

 :bulb: This is a generated documentation based